 You have to be able to communicate effectively.
 When you speak, speak with confidence.
 One of the best ways to do this is to listen effectively.
 Listen to what people are saying and then speak to those points.
 It will make your conversations better and make you more valuable.

 Motivational speakers make tons of money, so how valuable do you think you’d be to your boss if you could motivate all your co-workers to do their best and kick butt?
 Be that positive person looking to do the right thing and bust your butt working.
 You will inspire others to do the same and the boss will see this.

 Always be looking for better ways of doing things.
 Look for solutions that will save either time or money and take them to the boss.
 Make sure you think them out and communicate your idea effectively.
 There’s nothing worse that coming up with an idea, presenting it, and clearly show you didn’t do your homework.
 Be creative, do the research, and suggest some positive changes.
 Focus on some changes that can help change the bottom line.

 It’s important to remember the timing of your request for a raise.
-For example, I wouldn’t recommend asking for a raise during this Coronavirus Pandemic.
-Many people are thankful to still have their jobs, so maybe you don’t want to go asking for a raise right now.
+For example, I wouldn’t recommend asking for a raise during the height of the Coronavirus Pandemic.
+Many people are thankful to still have their jobs, so maybe you don’t want to go asking for a raise when times are tough.
 Be aware of the current state of things and and how your company is fairing financially.
 It’s easier to get a raise when there is lots of money going around than when everyone is tightening their purse strings.